-We report here an example activity modeling taken from a car driving study (Henning, Georgeon, & Krems, 2007).
-Another example application-in a study of non-state political violence-is reported by Georgeon, Morgan, Horgan, and Braddock (2010).
-Figure 5 shows a 10 second cut of a car-driving activity trace focusing on a lane change on a motorway.
-The legend is given by Figure 6.
+We report here an example activity modeling analysis taken from a car driving study (Henning et al., 2007).
+Another example analysis-in a study of non-state political violence-is reported by Georgeon, Morgan, Horgan, and Braddock (2010).
+Figure 5 shows a 10 second section of a car-driving activity trace focusing on a lane change on a motorway.
+The legend is presented in Figure 6.